JoeJacob2755/Classification-of-Ghost_Goblins_Ghouls/README.md

-# Insaid-Term-4-Project-Ghost_Goblins_Ghouls
+# Classification Project
-Classification done using Advanced ML Algorithms
+Classification done using Advanced ML Algorithms to classify mythical creatures baded on their features